marcelkohl/dbex/README.md

 ## TODO
 - clone datamodel folder into engine plugin (so files are always synced with core) -- need to be a kind of base engine which will be forked and updated as needed;
-- create connection action for refresh
-- execute query on engine
-- show query area with data when result is data query
-- execute text from query area on engine
 - execute query from selected text (opened file or query area)
-- generate log from all queries
 - select opened databases from statusbar, so selected query with hotkey can automatically run based on that
 - fix scrolling on result table
 - fix action buttons styling on tree items
+- generate log from all queries
+- create connection action for refresh

 ## Would be nice
 - autocomplete on query area